intro(2) 맨 페이지 - 윈디하나의 솔라나라

 12 ENOMEM Cannot allocate memory

-parameter.
-On some architectures, the error may
+is a system parameter.
+On some architectures,

-stack segments requires too many segmentation
+text, data, and stack segments requires too many

-registers, or if there is not enough swap space
+segmentation registers, or if there is not

-during the fork(2) function.
+enough swap space during the fork(2) function.

 13 EACCES Permission denied